b-ash/keg/README.md

 - `npm install`
 - `brunch watch --server`

 If you want to avoid CORS issues, you can run a proxy to hit those two services.
-Once example is vee.
+Once example is [Vee](https://github.com/HubSpot/vee).
 - cd to the root of this repo
 - `sudo vee`
 - Navigate to localhost/